In alphabetical order

 Julie Stevenson brings more than 25 years of experience in education to her consultant role at the RPDC, with 18 of those years as an exceptional classroom teacher.
 In her administrative career Julie has served as an assistant principal, federal programs director, curriculum director, and assistant superintendent.
 Julie has expertise in many areas of curriculum and instruction including PLCs, data teams, literacy, and ELA standards implementation.
 Currently, Julie is working on her doctorate through William Woods University.
 Education has been a tradition in Julie’s family throughout several generations, and she is proud to contribute to the growth of each learner.

-Teresa Tulipana, Ed.D. joined the RPDC in September 2014 as a consultant with expertise in School-wide Positive Behavior Support, leadership, and curriculum and instruction.
+Teresa Tulipana, Ed.D. joined the RPDC in September 2014 as a consultant with expertise in leadership; School-wide Positive Behavior Support; and curriculum and instruction.
+As of July 2017, Teresa serves as a full-time Leadership Development Specialist in the KC region as part of the statewide system for leadership development.
 Prior to joining the KC-RPDC, Teresa served 27 years in public education as a 3rd grade teacher, director of community outreach, and an elementary school principal.
 Teresa’s career began in the Turner Unified School District where she developed a passion for ensuring all students, despite economic inequalities, receive a quality educational experience.
 While in Turner, Teresa was recognized as a Point of Light for her work providing a quality educational experience for all children.
 After ten years in Turner, Teresa relocated to the Park Hill School District where she served as principal.
 In 2004, Teresa was named a National Distinguished Principal for her contributions to the field of education at both the Missouri and National level.
 In her free time, Teresa is an active volunteer for her church; enjoys reading and attending theater; and values time with family and friends.